 Follow Detective McQueen and Officer Dooley through nine-episodes of the strangest cases the town of Twin Lakes has to offer in this off-brand Lucas Arts-styled Adventure.

-Indie studio Spooky Doorway (which I cannot read without thinking of Futurama’s The Scary Door) is a group of Irish game developers who clearly have a love for the golden-era of Lucas Arts games, I’ve recently played through their paranormal anthology The Darkside Detective, and it’s not exactly a game you’d need to take on to Maury Povich to find out who the father is.
+Indie studio: Spooky Doorway (which I cannot read without thinking of Futurama’s The Scary Door) consists of a group of Irish game developers who clearly have a love for the golden-era of Lucas Arts games.
+I’ve recently played through their paranormal anthology The Darkside Detective, and it’s not a game you’d need to take on to Maury Povich to find out who the father is.

-Clearly inspired by titles ranging from Monkey Island to Sam & Max: Hit the Road, this game’s humour will feel immediately familiar to any point and click adventure game fan, packed with pop culture references and outlandish characters galore the writing isn’t split your sides funny, but it is humorous, occasionally breaking the 4th wall with a cheeky nod or wink at the player.
-While the game itself is well written in more than just it’s jokes, the short and snappy runtime of each case (of which there are six that form the game, one seasonal case, and two bonus episodes) can leave you feeling like the game needs more fleshing out to really enjoy the characters on show.
+Clearly inspired by classic Lucas Arts titles, this game’s humour will feel immediately familiar to any classic point and click adventure fan.
+Packed with pop culture references and outlandish characters galore, the writing may not be split your sides funny, but it is humorous, occasionally breaking the 4th wall with a cheeky nod or wink at the player.
+While the game itself is well written in more than just its jokes, the short and snappy runtime of each case (of which there are six that form the game, one seasonal case, and two bonus episodes) can leave you feeling like the game needs more fleshing out to really enjoy the characters on show.

 It’s not unfair to say that the two protagonists of the game, Detective McQueen and his sidekick of sorts Officer Dooley (Think Sam & Max for the nearest approximation), don’t really enjoy an arc throughout the episodes.
-There’s no subplot spanning the entire anthology that builds to a finale, in fact, the hook to keep you excited for a follow up at the end of the game sort of comes from nowhere in a bonus episode, there’s even a minor character you come into contact with numerous times called Raxa that has more of a character arc. and even that is mostly sorted in 4-5 lines of dialogue any time she pops up.
+There’s no subplot spanning the entire series that builds to a finale.
+In fact, the hook to keep you excited for a follow up at the end of the game comes from nowhere in a bonus episode, there’s even a minor character you come into contact with numerous times called Raxa that has more of a character arc.
+Even if it is mostly sorted within 4-5 lines of dialogue whenever she pops up.

-The game does set up a really interesting parallel, in as much as while our heroes run around solving eerie ongoings originating from the darkside, there are counterparts on the darkside doing much the same work in reverse, slightly skewed and incorrect versions of characters that aren’t so much evil counterparts, just different.
+The game sets up an interesting parallel, while our heroes run around solving eerie ongoings originating from the darkside, there are counterparts on said darkside doing much the same work in reverse.
+These are slightly skewed and incorrect versions of characters that aren’t so much evil counterparts, just different.
 The darkside in question appears to be very much the mundane regular humdrum existence, except it’s under the rule of some sort of Lovecraftian cosmic horror that everybody seems to be pretty blaisé about.
-Which, in its own way is quite humorous, similar to the vibe that Ghostbusters will give you, about something so fantastical as ghosts running amok, while at the same time having four rent-a-kill average Joe characters called in to sort it out like it’s little more than a typical infestation at times.
+Which, in its own way, is quite humorous.
+And similar to the vibe that Ghostbusters gives, that while something so fantastical as ghosts running amok, while at the same time having four rent-a-kill average Joe characters called in to sort it out like it’s little more than a typical infestation at times.